National Doctors' Day

 National Doctors' Day is a day celebrated to recognize the contributions of physicians to individual lives and communities.
 The date varies from nation to nation depending on the event of commemoration used to mark the day.
 In some nations the day is marked as a holiday.
 Although supposed to be celebrated by patients in and benefactors of the healthcare industry, it is usually celebrated by health care organizations.
-Staff may organize a lunch for doctors to present the physicians with tokens of recognition.
+Staff may organize a lunch for doctors during which physicians are presented with tokens of recognition.
 Historically, a card or red carnation may be sent to physicians and their spouses, along with a flower being placed on the graves of deceased physicians.

 Celebrating nations

-Australia

-In Australia, there are various dates on which National Doctor’s Day may be recognized, the most participated being the 30th of March.

-Kuwait

-In Kuwait, National Doctor’s Day is celebrated on the 3rd of March.
-The idea of this celebration came for the Kuwaiti business woman; Zahra Sulaiman Al-Moussawi.
-And the date was chosen due to it being the birthday of Dr. Sundus Al-Mazidi, her daughter.

-Brazil

-In Brazil, National Doctors' Day is celebrated as a holiday on October 18, the day on which the Catholic Church celebrates the birthday of Saint Luke.
-According to the Church Tradition the apostle and Evangelist Saint Luke was a doctor, as it is written in the New Testament (Colossians 4:14).

-Canada

-National Physicians' Day is celebrated in Canada on May 1.
-The date was chosen by the Canadian Medical Association in recognition of Dr. Emily Stowe, the first female physician to practice in Canada.
-Senate Public Bill S-248 will officially recognise the day, if enacted.